RaunoArike/GNN-topology-perturbations/README.md

 # Beyond Spectral Graph Theory: An Explainability-Driven Approach to Analyzing the Stability of GNNs to Topology Perturbations

 This is the repository for a bachelor's thesis titled "Beyond Spectral Graph Theory: An Explainability-Driven Approach to Analyzing the Stability of GNNs to Topology Perturbations".
 The thesis has been written by Rauno Arike as part of the CSE3000 Research Project course.
-The paper that the code in this repository accompanies can be found at ...
+The paper that the code in this repository accompanies can be found in the [TU Delft research repository](https://repository.tudelft.nl/record/uuid:bbc5eb7b-7b5b-40da-b6c9-df0b984b215f).

 ## Reproducing the results